adanieljohnson/stemwritingproject/README.md

 ### Our Main Home is [BioQUEST/QUBES Hub](https://qubeshub.org/community/groups/stemwritingproject)

-That's where you can learn about our __Six Elements Model__ for teaching scientific writing, download our training and teaching resources, and collaborate with us on non-coding projects.
+That's where you can learn about our __[Six Elements Model](https://qubeshub.org/community/groups/stemwritingproject)__ for teaching scientific writing, download our training and teaching resources, and collaborate with us on non-coding projects.
 It's also the best place to see how the strands of our different projects come together.

 <br>

-### What Are We Doing on GitHub?!
+### What Will You Find on GitHub?!

-Here is where we store and share code and resources from our data analysis projects.
-We maintain several different repositories.
+Here is where we store and share code and data files from research and development projects.
+These are some of the current repositories.

 We have an [open-source Student Writing Guide for teaching scientific writing to undergraduates](https://github.com/adanieljohnson/SWP_student_writing_guide).
 The repo has all the text and supporting files required to publish it in print and digital formats.
 A separate repo from the [ABLE 2022 Workshop](https://github.com/adanieljohnson/ABLE_2022_Workshop) has detailed instructions for how to revise our guide for use at other institutions.